moshix/mvs/README.md

 26. A z/VM machine load information utility

+27. A working copy of the original CHRIMAS EXEC (OR CHRISTMA EXEC) worm from 1988

-27. and so much more
+28. and so much more